Blitz-Spear/HelloBot/README.md

-# HelloBot
+# wp-hellobot
-Testing a chat bot
+A sample HelloBot for Workplace.
+It just says hello! :)